-Corsica is a magical island of wild, untouched and sensational natural beauty.
+Join us today in our Walking Tour of Corsica, a magical island of wild, untouched and sensational natural beauty.
 Its high peaks, rugged coastline, crystalline waters, endless forests and unspoilt landscape are a rare jewel.
-Blend that in with its unique culture and charming coastal towns and you…
+Blend that in with its unique…

 Corsica is the third largest Mediterranean island, belongs to France and has a long history that makes it a compelling destination.
 It boasts a wide variety of scenery - coastal landscapes, stunning shorelines, breath-taking mountains, refreshing forests and high-altitude lakes perfect for outdoor excursions and hiking.
 It is located in the western Mediterranean sea just north of Sardinia, south-east of France and off the west coast of Tuscany (Italy).